alexsocha/luckyblockmod.com/docs/src/configuration-files.md

 -   Easier to edit
 -   Support Lucky Block [hash variables](property-values#hash_variables)

-You can also use these structures as an overalay on top of `.schematic` structures, to configure detailed elements such as entities and block entities.
+You can also use these structures as an overlay on top of `.schematic` structures, to configure detailed elements such as entities and block entities.

 **Format**